saheel01/cybersecurity-portfolio/README.md

-# 🔐 Saheel's Cybersecurity Portfolio
+# 🔐 Saheel Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
 I'm an aspiring Blue Team and Cloud Security professional from Nepal, building hands-on projects and documenting everything I learn on my path to becoming a SOC Analyst and eventually a Cloud Security Engineer.